-Executive Order (E.O.)
-12866 provides that the Office of Information and Regulatory Affairs (OIRA) in the Office of Management and Budget will review all significant rules.
-OIRA has determined that this proposed rule is not significant.
+E.O.
+12866, as reaffirmed by E.O.
+13563 and E.O.
+14094, provides that the Office of Information and Regulatory Affairs (OIRA) in the Office of Management and Budget will review all significant rules.
+OIRA has determined that this rule is not significant.
+Regulatory Flexibility Act (5 U.S.C.
+601 et seq.)